ciaran51/elasticgraph/CONTRIBUTING.md

 * Raise an issue or feature request in our [issue tracker](https://github.com/block/elasticgraph/issues)
 * Help another contributor with one of their questions, or a code review
 * Suggest improvements to our Getting Started documentation by supplying a Pull Request
-* Evangelize our work together in conferences, podcasts, and social media spaces.
+* Evangelize our work together in conferences, podcasts, and social media spaces

 This guide is for you.